High Performance Parallel Exports

-To get the most of this tutorial, we recommend that you first follow getting oriented to dremio and working with your first dataset tutorials.
-Also, please keep in mind that at the moment of writing of this tutorial, the only data sources that support CTAS are: Amazon S3, ADLS and HDFS, MapR-fs and NAS.
+To get the most of this tutorial, we recommend that you first follow getting oriented to Dremio and working with your first dataset tutorials.
+Also, please keep in mind that at the moment of writing of this tutorial, the only data sources that support CTAS are: Amazon S3, ADLS and HDFS, and NAS.

 The use of high performance parallel exports allow users to create, reorganize, download and export large (>1 million rows) or small datasets from any source of data into any of the CTAS-supporting data sources within Dremio.
 When users employ the CTAS statement, Dremio will then store the results of the query into one or many parquet files (depending on the size of the source) on which users have full control on the naming, destination path and security rules.
 Like any dataset created within Dremio, the results of the high performance parallel exports will be cataloged and made searchable so users can easily find, share, and collaborate.

-Then, select “Enable exports into the source (CTAS and DROP)” and click “SAVE”
+Once we selected, click on “Advanced Options”, then select “Enable exports into the source (CTAS and DROP)” and click “SAVE”

 The steps we have performed up to this point will enable the functionality on the source connector using impersonation for permissions to allow WRITE access to the source via SQL-based commands.

-Once the datasource has been added, you will be able to see all the buckets available in your S3 environment
+Once the datasource has been added, you will be able to see all the buckets available in your S3 environment.

 In this tutorial, I will be working with the San Francisco Police Department incidents dataset that I already have available in one my S3 buckets.